 Project EVE is building EVE-OS, a universal, open Linux-based operating system for distributed edge computing.
 EVE-OS aims to do for the distributed edge what Android did for mobile by creating an open foundation that simplifies development, orchestration and security of edge computing nodes deployed on-prem and in the field.
 Supporting Docker containers, Kubernetes clusters, virtual network functions, and virtual machines, EVE-OS provides a flexible foundation for distributed edge deployments with choice of any hardware, application and cloud.

-EVE-OS can be deployed on any bare metal hardware (e.g. x86, Arm, GPU) or within a VM to provide consistent system and orchestration services and provides the ability to run applications in a variety of formats.
+EVE-OS can be deployed on any bare metal hardware (e.g., x86, Arm, GPU, RISC-V) or within a VM to provide consistent system and orchestration services and provides the ability to run applications in a variety of formats.
 Support for VMs enables users to continue to use existing software investments while building new containerized innovations in parallel.
 Compared to agent-based edge management solutions, the bare metal EVE-OS eliminates the possibility of bricking a device in the field during an update, requiring an expensive truck roll.